goga-m/btc-opreturn/README.md

 ```
 $ npm run migration
 ```
+A `./migrations/` direrctory will be created in the root folder that will hold the migration-related settings.
+If you need to re-run the migrations from start, remore this folder and run the above command.

 ## Configuration
 You can find the configuration file in the project's root directory ``/config.js`` to adjust the parameters for the database connection, JSON-RPC client, endpoint server and indexing.